rakudo/rakudo/docs/Building-Rakudo.md

 This repo is included as a submodule into `rakudo` source repository.
 To set a user free of manual update of submodules upon each update of `nqp-configure` `Configure.pl` does a few things under the hood upon startup:

-- First is checks if the submodule has been checked out already.
+- First it checks if the submodule has been checked out already.
 If not then it'll be automatically initialized and pulled in.
 - If local copy of `rakudo` repository hasn't been _initialized_ yet then `Configure.pl` sets `submodule.recurse` `git` configuration variable to _true_.
 It is also set _initialized_ status by setting `rakudo.initialized` `git`